syncfusion-content/maui-docs/MAUI/PDF-Viewer/Page-Navigation.md

 The example project with the page navigation functionalities can be downloaded [here](https://github.com/SyncfusionExamples/maui-pdf-viewer-examples).

-N> Please note that the PDF Viewer has built-in scrolling capability.
+W> Please note that the PDF Viewer has built-in scrolling capability.
 Therefore, it is advised avoid placing the PDF Viewer inside other controls that also offer scrolling, such as [ScrollView](https://learn.microsoft.com/en-us/dotnet/maui/user-interface/controls/scrollview?view=net-maui-8.0).
 Nesting within such controls may cause unexpected issues.